I Know Not Man

 The Greek present tense denotes either a progressive or repetitive action.
-In this case, it is progressive and indicates a continuance of state that bears on a future event.
-So, there is an emphasis on the progress of an action (to not know or have sexual relations with a man) or a state (virginity) that extends into the future and affects it.
+In this case, it is progressive and indicates a continuance of state which bears on a future event.
+So, there is an emphasis on the progress of an action (does not know or have sexual relations with a man) or a state (virginity) which extends into the future and affects it.
 The verb “to be” (estai / ἔσται) is in the simple future tense.
 Mary’s present state in real-time is of no concern.

 Therefore, the Lord himself shall give you a sign.

 Behold, the virgin shall conceive, and bear a son,